 How Many People can Play?

-It is meant to be played with at least 2 people, but you can go up to about 69 people.
-You can play it as a family, or get together with a group of friends.
+Go for the Gold is meant to be played with at least 2 people, but you can go way higher than that.
+You can really have as many people playing as there are countries competing in the games.
+This game can be a family activity, or you can get together with a group of friends to play.
 You don’t need to be together for all of the games to play, but it will be a lot more fun that way.

 - 1-2 containers or baskets for drawing paper slips with the countries written on them

-- Medal Count printable game boards (enough to write down everyone that is playing)
+- Medal Count printable game board (enough copies to write down everyone that is playing)

-1. Print out the 2014 Olympic Participating Countries printable.
+1. Print out the 2018 Winter Olympic Participating Countries printable.

 3. Print out the Go for the Gold playing cards.
-Each card has room to record stats for up to four people.
+Each card has room to record stats for up to four players.
 If you have more than four people playing then you’ll need to print off more than one card.
-Note: make sure to set you printer to print in landscape mode for this printable.

 5. Write everyone’s name in a square under “Players” on the playing card and also write in the countries that they are going to be cheering for.